The pros and cons of online appointment booking

 Let me share why I let clients self-schedule, especially for their initial session, and why I think you should consider it too.

-Before we even get into the pros and potential cons of enabling online booking and letting new and current clients request and book appointments online, think about the last time you scheduled a primary care appointment for yourself or a loved one.
+Before we even get into the pros and potential cons of enabling online booking and letting new and current clients request and book appointments online, consider the most recent time you scheduled a primary care appointment for yourself or a loved one.

 Were you able to seamlessly log in to your client portal and request an appointment?